Eric-Worthington/Banking-System-Simulator/README.md

 # Banking-System-Simulator

-Banking System Simulator
-Python | Arizona State University – CIS345
-•	Developed a terminal-based banking application simulating customer account management, secure PIN authentication, and transaction processing
-•	Utilized JSON for data persistence and CSV for transaction logging; implemented real-time balance updates and validation handling
-•	Integrated custom logging module and calculated account averages using Python's statistics module
-•	Demonstrated structured error handling, file operations, and modular programming for a user-facing system
+Developed a terminal-based banking application in Python for ASU’s CIS345 course that simulated customer account management, secure PIN authentication, and transaction processing.
+The system used JSON for persistent storage and CSV files for transaction logging, with real-time balance updates and input validation.
+A custom logging module was integrated, and account averages were calculated using Python’s statistics module.
+The project demonstrated skills in modular programming, structured error handling, and file operations within a user-facing system.